Head of State (2003 film): Reception

-Head of State received generally mixed reviews from critics.
-On Rotten Tomatoes, the film maintains a score of 30% approval rating from critics, with the critical consensus reading, "Head of State squanders its potentially ripe premise with watered-down satire and formulaic gags."
-On Metacritic, the film maintains a score of 44/100.
+Head of State received generally negative reviews from critics.
+On Rotten Tomatoes, the film maintains a score of 30% approval rating from 120 critics, with the critical consensus reading, "Head of State squanders its potentially ripe premise with watered-down satire and formulaic gags."
+On Metacritic, the film maintains a score of 44/100, indicating "mixed or average" reviews.

 Roger Ebert, writing for Chicago Sun-Times, gave the film 3/4 stars, writing that it's "an imperfect movie, but not a boring one and not lacking in intelligence."